 What is the capital threshold – in any?

 Eventually, the answers to the above questions will have to be applied to an equation.
 It seems everything in life boils down to a math equation.
 Sad but true.

 Operating Expenses – Equipment Cost = Net Revenue

 The Equipment Lease/Cost can vary tremendously.
 That is why the questions above are so important.
-If you are in the market for a 1.5T, wide bore MRI system, you can spend $450,000 or $1,300,000.
-You can buy a system straight from the manufacturer and receive a warranty, or you could purchase your equipment and service from a high quality, 3rd party company.
+If you are in the market for a 1.5T, wide-bore MRI system, you can spend $450,000 or $1,300,000.
+You can buy a system straight from the manufacturer and receive a warranty, or you could purchase your equipment and service from a high-quality, 3rd party company.
 (Note: Be careful.
 There are some unsavory characters in the 3rd party equipment market).

-Even if you have established a budget for your project, I would strongly encourage you and your team going through the questions above.
+Even if you have established a budget for your project, I would strongly encourage you and your team to go through the questions above.
 It will validate your decision on equipment.
 It will justify the expense to your organization and it will ensure that your investment is being made based on more than capital.

 Captive Radiology prides itself on understanding its partners’ needs.
 I can promise you that at every meeting we have together, we will discuss your objectives.
 I will remind you of these objectives and make sure decisions are being made that address them.
-Our partnership success hinges on our ability to achieve the desired clinical, financial and market results.
-If we do this, your physicians, your patients and your leadership team will be pleased with the outcome.
+Our partnership success hinges on our ability to achieve the desired clinical, financial, and market results.
+If we do this, your physicians, your patients, and your leadership team will be pleased with the outcome.